Dave Morey: Fordham University and NYU

-After leaving Auburn, Morey returned north and accepted a position as an assistant football coach at Fordham University working under Major Cavanaguh—who had previously been Morey's head coach at Dartmouth.
+After leaving Auburn, Morey returned north and accepted a position as an assistant football coach at Fordham University working under Frank Cavanaugh—who had previously been Morey's head coach at Dartmouth.
 He also undertook graduate work in physical education at New York University, where he also taught classes in athletic coaching.

 Bates College

-In January 1929, Morey was hired by Bates College in Lewiston, Maine as the head coach of its football, baseball and ice hockey teams.
+On January 1, 1929, Morey was hired by Bates College in Lewiston, Maine as the head coach of its football, baseball and ice hockey teams.
+He spent the spring as the head baseball coach at Boston University before joining Bates that fall.
 In 1932, sports writer Grantland Rice gave Morey the nickname "David the Giant Killer" after his Bates College football team played a highly touted Yale team to a scoreless tie.
 Morey remained at Bates until 1939.
 In ten years at Bates, his football teams compiled a record of 28–33–9.
 In June 1939, Morey unexpectedly resigned his position at Bates.
 He left his decision unexplained other than a public statement that, "There's no place at Bates for me now."
 Following the announcement, students at Bates circulated a petition urging the college to reinstate Morey.